jvanasco/pyramid_sqlassist/README.md

 sqlassist
 =========

-SqlAssist offers streamlined support handling multiple SqlAlchemy connections under Pyramid.
+SqlAssist offers a streamlined integration for handling multiple SqlAlchemy database connections under Pyramid.

+SqlAssist also offers some utility mixin/base classes for SqlAlchemy applications that are useful for debugging applications.

 This package has been working in production environments for several years.

-With 0.12.0, there have been some API changes and the introduction of a `pyramid_debugtoolbar` panel
+With `v0.12.0`, there have been some API changes and the introduction of a `pyramid_debugtoolbar` panel

 Help / direction is always appreciated.